Characters: Game Of Thrones Wildlings

 Jon Snow: "I know your people are brave, no one denies that.
 Six times in the last thousand years, a King-beyond-the-Wall has attacked the kingdoms.
 Six times they failed.
 You don't have the discipline.
 You don't have the training.
 Your army is no army.
 You don't know how to fight together."

-Hunter-gatherer tribes that live beyond The Wall.
+Tribes that live beyond The Wall.
 They often raid the North for resources and are bitter enemies of the Night's Watch.

 - Arch-Enemy: The Night's Watch and the Wildlings have been locking horns for generations.